nyuad-astroparticle/tes-geant/README.md

 - [ ] Have you adjusted macros in your directory?
 - [ ] Have you modified run_start.sh?
 - [ ] Have you run sbatch?
-- [ ] Have you tailed the outptu to verify if it is loading?
+- [ ] Have you tailed the output to verify if it is loading?
 - [ ] Have you waited for 2 mins after starting the job to verify that it does not crash in a short time?

 ## Features